covid-at-home/covid-at-home/level1.md

 What sorts of existing medical conditions are especially likely to make you / your loved ones vulnerable to more severe COVID-19 problems?
 - Conditions that involve lungs / breathing problems (e.g., asthma, COPD, lung cancer).
 - Conditions that involve compromised immune function, or that require taking immunosuppressant medications (e.g., lupus, arthritis).
-- Other chronic hematologic, metabolic, neurologic, neuromuscular, cardiovascular, renal, or hepatic disorders (e.g., diabetes, hypertension, sickle cell anemia, muscular dystrophy, congestive heart failure, kidney disease).
+- Other chronic haematologic, metabolic, neurologic, neuromuscular, cardiovascular, renal, or hepatic disorders (e.g., diabetes, hypertension, sickle cell anaemia, muscular dystrophy, congestive heart failure, kidney disease).

 If the situation is still somewhat normal where you are, this may be good moment to briefly ask your doctor what (if anything) she/he thinks you should do now, and what you should do if you fall ill.